friemen/async-ui/README.md

     "Updates the error state of a visual component according to the messages seq msgs.
   Empty msgs remove the error state."))
 ```

+## Adding visual component types

+This prototype supports only a small number of component types.
+To
+add support for a type of visual component one has to add at least one
+datatype in src/async_ui/forml.clj with corresponding defaults.

+To support a type of visual component within a specific toolkit there
+are three methods to add:

+* `build` in builder.clj that produces a component instance from the
+  spec.
+* `bind!` in binding.clj that registers event listeners that put
+  events to the views `:events` channel.
+* `setter-fns` in binding.clj that returns a map of component specific
+  functions that update a property of component from a value.

 ## Usage